Techniques For Managing Anxiety Symptoms

 Medically reviewed by Paige Henry, LMSW, J.D.

 Virtually all of us will experience some anxiety from time to time, such as before a job interview or a first date.
 In addition, some people live with diagnosable anxiety disorders, which are when feelings of anxiety have escalated to a point at which they disrupt daily functioning and cause significant distress.
-Regardless of the intensity of your anxiety, learning healthy coping mechanisms may help you manage its impacts on your everyday life.
-Here, we’ll explore five simple tips that may be useful to those living with anxiety.
+Regardless of the intensity of your anxiety, learning healthy coping mechanisms may help you manage its impacts on your everyday life and mental health.
+Here, we’ll explore five simple techniques to cope with anxiety that you may find useful.

 Getty/AnnaStills